how Drug Rehabilitation Services prepared me for my life after rehab (Recovery Routine)

-I learnt to breathe slowly and deeply.
+I learned to breathe slowly and deeply.
 Listening to Smiling Mind really helped – counting to 5 when breathing in and when I breathed out.

-Once my heart rate slowed down and I felt centred then I would get out of bed.
+Once my heart rate slowed down and I felt centered then I would get out of bed.